Boreas618/Notes/operating-systems/caching-and-virtual-memory.md

 An empty cache: cold cache; Compulsory/Cold misses

-Placement policy: A small subset of the blocks at level k for the data to be cached

-Conflict misses: multiple blocks are attempting to occupy the same block.
+Conflict misses:  occur in a set-associative or direct-mapped cache when multiple blocks of memory map to the same set or slot in the cache and they continually evict each other.

 Capacity misses: the size of the working set exceeds the size of the cache.